free-honey/naumachia/README.md

    - Provide adaptors for interacting with browser wallets and your chosen external services
  - Auto generate simple UIs, e.g. CLIs, web interfaces, etc

-### Trireme
+### 🚣  Trireme 👁
-Trireme is a CLI for managing all of your dApps and which secrets you are using.
-For now it is just an MVP to all you to interact with Naumachia dApps.
+Trireme is a CLI for managing all of your dApps and secrets.

+For now, it is just an MVP to allow
+your Naumachia dApps to interact with the blockchain.
 Eventually, it will be a full CLI wallet, a package manager for you dApps, and more.

 Not stable.